aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_cmdline.rst

 .. code:: bash

-    verdi group list
+    verdi group list -a -A

-to show a list of the groups that already exist in the database.
+to show a list of **all** groups that exist in the database.
 Choose the PK of the group named ``tutorial_pbesol`` and look at the calculations that it contains by typing:

 .. code:: bash